Guides and Tutorials

 Clicking the pencil icon will bring you to GitHub's editor for that guide so you can edit right away, using the Markdown markup language.
 This is the fastest way to correct a typo, a missing word, or an error in a code sample.

 If you wish to make a more significant contribution be sure to check our issue tracker to see if your issue is already being addressed.
 If you don't find an active issue, open a new one.

-If you have any styling questions, or about the contributing process you
+If you have any questions about styling or the contributing process, you

 can check out our contributing guide.
 If your

-question persists, reach us at
+question persists, reach us in the